-Dissolved oxygen (DO) concentrations peaked on 3 July, with a slight increase in DO at 3 - 7m depth, which indicated a phytoplankton layer was concentrated at the thermocline (Figure 4).
-A distinct chemocline was present on all sample dates, as DO concentrations declined sharply at 11 m in July, August and September.
-Below 15 m depth in July and 12 m depth in August and September, DO declined to near zero (e.g. anoxic).
-The pattern of DO concentrations in the hypolimnion (deep waters of the lake) is a sign of microbial decomposition, which consumes oxygen at the lakebed.
-Despite anoxic conditions in the hypolimnion, the oxygen levels in surface layers of Crane Lake were within the acceptable range for surface water quality in 2008, according to Alberta Environment guidelines (DO ≥ 5.0 mg/L).
+Dissolved oxygen (DO) concentrations were highest early in the summer on 15 June, oxygen concentrations decreased gradually with depth.
+A slight increase in DO at 2 - 8 m depth indicated a phytoplankton layer was concentrated at the thermocline (Figure 4).
+On 10 July, 4 August, and 18 August, a rapid change in DO concentration was observed at 8 m depth.
+On these sampling dates, DO concentrations decreased to near zero (e.g. anoxic) below 14 m depth.
+The pattern of DO concentrations in the hypolimnion is a sign of microbial decomposition, which consumes oxygen at the lakebed.
+Despite anoxic conditions in the hypolimnion, the oxygen levels in surface layers of Crane Lake were within the acceptable range for surface water quality in 2009, according to Alberta Environment guidelines (DO ≥ 5.0 mg/L).